austinwalter/tech-notes/App Boilerplates/Setup.md

 ```
 ✔ How would you like to use ESLint? · style
-✔ What type of modules does your project use? · esm
+✔ What type of modules does your project use? · commonjs
 ✔ Which framework does your project use? · none
 ?
 Does your project use TypeScript? ‣ No / Yes
 ```

 ```
 ✔ How would you like to use ESLint? · style
-✔ What type of modules does your project use? · esm
+✔ What type of modules does your project use? · commonjs
 ✔ Which framework does your project use? · none
 ✔ Does your project use TypeScript? · No / Yes
 ?
 Where does your code run? …  (Press <space> to select, <a> to toggle all, <i> to invert selection)
-✔ Browser
+  Browser
 ✔ Node
 ```